mehulagg/gitlab/doc/install/postgresql_extensions.md

 This guide documents how to manage PostgreSQL extensions for installations with an external PostgreSQL database.

-The following extensions must be loaded into the main GitLab database (normally called `gitlabhq_production`):
+You must load the following extensions into the main GitLab database (defaults to `gitlabhq_production`):

 | Extension    | Minimum GitLab version |
 |--------------|------------------------|